 In southern Sonoma County, the Petaluma River snakes through tidal lands and pastures, linking the San Pablo and San Francisco bays with Sonoma County.
 Before the Golden Gate Bridge connected Sonoma County to San Francisco (via Marin County) many visitors and products were shipped by boat to the landing in Petaluma.

-Today the Petaluma River provides a charming place to stroll in the town of Petaluma along Victorian-era buildings with wine country restaurants, art galleries, and excellent boutiques.
+Today the Petaluma River provides a charming place to stroll in the town of Petaluma through Victorian-era buildings filled with wine country restaurants, art galleries, and excellent boutiques.
 The river itself is actually a tidal slough, rising and falling with the waters that come through the Golden Gate, some 20 miles to the south.